275-251-Great Vocals

 Vocalist: Audra McDonald

 She knocks it outa the park with her rendition of this complex Broadway number and does it with extraordinary grace and power.
-This is her second entry on our list and rightly so.
-Trained to sing Classical, Broadway or Pop, she delivers every time—this is a sterling example of her vocal prowess as she delivers and executes with poise and aplomb.
-Very few singer/actresses display the confidence and richness as Audra.
-Remember, she is the only winner of six Tony awards for her Theatrical performances, and she is building a legend with her self-assured vocal exhibitions.
+This is her 2nd entry on our list and rightly so—it also won a Tony Award in 2012 when she played Bess among its many revivals.
+Trained to sing Classical, Broadway or Pop, she delivers every time—this is a sterling example of her vocal prowess as she delivers and executes with poise, phrasing, and aplomb.
+She is unmatched as one of the most decorated and awarded singers in Broadway history.
+Very few singer / actresses can display the confidence and richness as she.
+Remember, she is the only winner of 6 Tony awards for her Theatrical performances, and she is building a legend with her self-assured vocal exhibitions.
 Since the turn of the century, she has few equals…Indomitable!

 254. PEGGY SUE (1957)